Panasonic GX1 versus Panasonic G10

 - More affordable: Was introduced into a lower priced category (47 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in March 2010).

-If the number of relative strengths (bullet points above) is taken as a guide, the GX1 is the clear winner of the match-up (8 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GX1 is the clear winner of the match-up (8 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the GX1 or the G10.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the GX1 or the G10 handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+This is where reviews by experts come in.
+The table below summarizes the assessments of some of the best known camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.